emsitkowski/ar-project/README.md

-It is a simple, statically generated portfolio website built with Nuxt and headless CMS implementation (prismic.io).
+It is a simple, statically generated portfolio website built with Nuxt and headless CMS (prismic.io).

 ## Key features